RyanJulyan/Flask-BDA/README.md

 ```

+### Changing the App URL

+> Because Flask BDA does not dictate where you should host your website, you will need to tell your Mobile App where to go.

+> In the quickstart example we created a project called `"My Awesome Project"`, however, you may have called the project something else.
+> This would have created a folder where the name is all in lower case and will have stripped out all of the special characters and replaced spaces with underscores eg: `my_awesome_project`.

+> For mobile we will have automaticallyed created a seperate `"_mobile_app"` folder where the prefix of the folder is your project name eg `my_awesome_project_mobile_app`.
+This is to prevent issues with Serverless and allow you to not have to deploy all the code for a mobile app onto your web-server.

+* Open the Mobile App folder `my_awesome_project_mobile_app`
+    * Once open, select the `app.json` file and edit line 2 `"server_base_url": "https://github.com/RyanJulyan/Flask-BDA"` by replacing `https://github.com/RyanJulyan/Flask-BDA` with your own server name.

 ### Run App
-* Install the `expo` app by searching for "expo" on the Apple or Google Play Store:
+* Install the `expo` App on your own mobile phone by searching for "expo" on the Apple or Google Play Store:
     * `iOS` Go to: [https://apps.apple.com/app/apple-store/id982107779](https://apps.apple.com/app/apple-store/id982107779)
     * `Android` Go to: [https://play.google.com/store/apps/details?id=host.exp.exponent](https://play.google.com/store/apps/details?id=host.exp.exponent)